levon-dalakyan/composity/docs/iterators-async.md

-# Asynchronous Iterator Methods in Composize
+# Asynchronous Iterator Methods in Composity

 ## Introduction

-Composize provides a powerful set of asynchronous iterator methods that allow you to work efficiently with asynchronous iterable data structures.
+Composity provides a powerful set of asynchronous iterator methods that allow you to work efficiently with asynchronous iterable data structures.
 These methods enable you to perform various operations on async iterables, such as filtering, mapping, and composing, in a lazy and memory-efficient manner.

-The asynchronous iterator methods in Composize are designed to work with any async iterable object, including async generators and custom async iterables.
+The asynchronous iterator methods in Composity are designed to work with any async iterable object, including async generators and custom async iterables.
 They provide a flexible and functional approach to asynchronous data processing, allowing you to create complex asynchronous data transformations with ease.

 ## Table of Contents